agneschintia/MySQL-Projects/Case Study: Pizza Runner.md

     customer_id,
     pizza_id,
     CASE
-		WHEN exclusions = 'null' THEN ''
+	WHEN exclusions LIKE '%null%' THEN ' '
 	ELSE exclusions
 	END AS exclusions,
     CASE
-		WHEN extras = 'null' THEN ''
+	WHEN extras LIKE '%null%' THEN ' '
-        WHEN extras is null THEN ''
+        WHEN extras is null THEN ' '
 	ELSE extras
 	END AS extras,
     order_date
 FROM customer_orders);